 This term describes Northeastern’s expansion of its research and education enterprise around the world.
-The system comprises the university’s locations in Boston; Arlington, Virginia; Burlington, Massachusetts; Charlotte, North Carolina; London; Nahant, Massachusetts; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver.
+The system comprises the university’s locations in Boston; Arlington, Virginia; Burlington, Massachusetts; Charlotte, North Carolina; London; Miami; Nahant, Massachusetts; Oakland, California; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver.
 It also includes our 280,000+ alumni around the world, our 3,000+ employer partners, corporate learning partners, and research collaborators.
-The term global university system is not a brand and should be lowercased when used.
+The term global university system is not a brand and should be lowercase when used.
 When discussing one of our locations, use Northeastern in rather than a hyphen or other punctuation: He earned a degree at Northeastern in Seattle.
 He earned his degree at Northeastern’s Seattle campus.

 One word, no space for use as a noun or adjective.

 Capitalize when referring to the Northeastern event held each fall.